nikitarevenco/instant-lsp.nvim/README.md

 # instant-lsp.nvim

+> [!NOTE]
+> This plugin is in beta!

 This is a meta-plugin which configures other plugins for you.
-With 1 line of code you can setup LSP for 52 available languages
+With 1 line of code you can setup LSP for 49 available languages

 You can choose which languages to include rather than everything!